Embassy of India,

 India-Japan Bilateral Economic Relations

 1.2 The two leaders also welcomed the signing of a 300-billion-yen (approx Rs.
 18, 750 crores) loan for the Project for Construction of high-speed rail and confirmed that they will continue cooperation in promoting the high-speed rail project as a flagship project of Japan and India.
 It is the largest amount committed through a single project loan agreement in the history of Japan International Cooperation Agency (JICA), across the globe.
 The two leaders also confirmed that they would continue cooperation on the development of the North-eastern region of India, through the Japan-India Act East Forum and three separate announcements of Japanese investment of USD 42 billion projects in Northeast India, and a clean energy partnership were also made.
-The Government of India and Government of Japan signed a Memorandum of Cooperation in January 2021 on a Basic Framework for Partnership for Proper Operting of the System Pertaining to ‘’Specified Skilled Workers’’ program.
-Embassy of India, with the august presence of MoS(CIT/MSDE), Shri Rajeev Chandrasekar and three Ministers from the Japanese side, launched an India-Japan Skill Connect on August 4, 2023.
+The Government of India and Government of Japan signed a Memorandum of Cooperation in January 2021 on a Basic Framework for Partnership for Proper Operating of the System Pertaining to ‘’Specified Skilled Workers’’ program.
+Embassy of India, with the august presence of MoS(CIT/MSDE), Shri Rajeev Chandrasekhar and three Ministers from the Japanese side, launched an India-Japan Skill Connect on August 4,2023.

-2. Japanese Investment in India: As per, Japan Bank of International Cooperation (JBIC) Survey Report on Overseas Business Operations for 2022 by Japanese Manufacturing Companies (Survey of Overseas Direct Investment by Japanese Companies) India has returned as the top promising country after three years, pushing China down into second place.
-Seen by a wide range of industries to be the most promising country for the next three years, India is back to the top place after three years, while China has lost a large number of votes.
+2. Japanese Investment in India: As per, Japan Bank of International Cooperation (JBIC) Survey Report on Overseas Business Operations for 2024 by Japanese Manufacturing Companies (Survey of Overseas Direct Investment by Japanese Companies) India has returned as the top promising country after three years, pushing China down into second place.
+Seen by a wide range of industries to be the most promising country for the next three years as compared to China.
 Japanese FDI in India has increased in recent years but it remains small compared to Japan's total outward FDI.
-Japanese outward FDI to India in FY 2021-22, FY 22-23 and FY 23-24 (Apr-Dec) stood at US$ 1.49 bn, 1.79 bn and 2.73 bn respectively.
-Cumulatively, from 2000 until December 2023, the investments to India have been around US$ 41.47 billion ranking Japan fifth among source countries for FDI and accounting for 6% of total FDI into India.
-In recent years, Japanese FDI into India has mainly been in electrical equipment, general machinery, chemicals & pharmaceuticals, financial & insurance, construction, transportation, wholesale & retail and services sectors.
+Japanese outward FDI to India in FY 2021-22, FY 22-23 , FY 23-24, FY 2024-25 stood at US$ 1.49 bn, 1.79 bn and 3.17 bn and $ 2.48 bn. .Cumulatively, from April 2000 to December 2024, the investments to India have been around US$ 43.28 billion ranking Japan fifth among source countries for FDI and accounting for 6.02% of total FDI into India.
+In recent years, Japanese FDI into India has mainly been in, automobiles, electrical equipment, general machinery, chemicals & pharmaceuticals, finance, insurance, construction, transportation, wholesale, retail and services sectors.

 2.2.
-The number of Japanese companies registered in India was 1400 as of October, 2022 compared to 1455 in 2020 with manufacturing firms accounting for half the total, according to the latest joint survey by the Embassy of Japan in India and the Japan External Trade Organization (JETRO).
+The number of Japanese companies registered in India was 1490 as of October, 2022 compared to 1455 in 2020 with manufacturing firms accounting for half the total, according to the latest joint survey by the Embassy of Japan in India and the Japan External Trade Organization (JETRO).
 These Japanese companies have 4901 business establishments in India.
 They include liaison and branch offices in India as well as local subsidiaries.
 Similarly, the number of Indian companies working in Japan is also increasing with the number now crossing more than 100.
 India’s Net Foreign Direct Investment in Japan during FY 2022-23 is – 1.798 million.

 3. Japanese Official Development Assistance (ODA): Japan has been extending bilateral loan and grant assistance to India since 1958.
 Japan is the largest bilateral donor to India.
 The Japanese ODA supports India’s efforts for accelerated economic development particularly in priority areas like power, transportation, environmental projects and projects related to basic human needs.
-Accumulated commitment as of date is over JPY 6.978 billion (INR 440,742 crores ) with the number of ongoing projects being 77.
-Under technical cooperation started in 1966, Japan has spent JPY 109 billion over 11,835 Japanese experts have travelled to India, whereas 8400 trainees from India have come to Japan.
+Accumulated commitment as of date is over JPY 6.978 billion (INR 440,742 crores) with the number of ongoing projects being 84.
+Under technical cooperation started in 1966, Japan has spent JPY 109 billion over 11,835 Japanese experts have traveled to India, whereas 8400 trainees from India have come to Japan.
 For the North-eastern region, JICA has committed approx JPY 314 billion.
+Government of India and Government of Japan have signed 6 loan agreements worth JPY 191.736 billion under Japan’s ODA on 28 March 2025.

 Commitments and Disbursements of ODA loan from Japan for last several years has been as follows: (JPY in billion):